patriNunez/w2w-prueba-heroes/README.md

 # W2wHeroes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
-- Docker: docker build -t heroeapp .
-- To use backend: json-server --watch heroes.json
+- To execute with docker: docker-compose up
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.